 He donated his life savings to Oxfam, cut up his credit cards, then took off on the road changing his name to Alexander Supertramp.
 Full of passion for his new adventure, he eventually ended up deep in the Denali region of Alaska.
 But, did he take his dreams too far, wrapped up in his romantic notion of cutting away all things and living hardcore?

 It's fair to say, that many people have dreams of cutting loose and heading off on an endless adventure.
-This certainly resonated with the producer and director Sean Penn.
+This certainly resonated with the producer and director Sean Penn (The Gunman).
 Penn also wrote the screenplay, which displays his devotion to the story and this film.
 He does succeed in delivering the story with tons of passion and all set off beautifully with the backdrop of the incredible American Wilderness.
 He captures the humanistic needs that drive McCandless on his path wonderfully.
 But maybe a little too much.
 The tale is a little one-sided and does get a lost in the romance.